-Two switches will be used here.
-The switch included with the battery holder is used as the on/off switch.
+This hat lamp uses two switches.
+The switch included with the battery holder is the power switch.
 The on-off-on switch combined with the built-in switch allows three different brightness settings.

-If using red/yellow/IR LEDs, a 2 ohm resistor is required.
-It can be soldered to the LED externally if you plan on using different colors.
+If using red/yellow/IR LEDs, a 2-ohm resistor is required.
+It can be soldered to the LED externally if you plan on using different colours.

 Brightness settings (for 3.8V 3W LEDs)